taneishi/CheXNet_openvino/README.md

 ## Contributors

 This work was collaboratively conducted by Xinyu Weng, Nan Zhuang, Jingjing Tian and Yingcheng Liu.

+OpenVINO acceleration was proposed by Hiroshi Ouchiyama (Intel), and evaluated on Intel DevCloud by Kei Taneishi.

 ## Original Team